-When someone is injured through no fault of their own, they can get compensation in a personal injury lawsuit, and the purpose of that compensation is to get the victim as close as possible back to how they were before the accident that never should have happened.
+When someone is injured through no fault of their own, they can get compensation in a personal injury lawsuit, and the purpose of that compensation is to get the victim back to how they were before the accident happened, or as close as is possible.

-But while injuries can heal and a check can pay back all the medical bills and lost income, that’s not enough to fully compensate victims of injuries.
-The money spent or lost wasn’t the only consequence of the injury: the victims also experienced a great deal of physical pain and emotional distress lasting for weeks, months, or even longer.
-And they deserve to be compensated for that too.
+While injuries can heal and a check can pay back all the medical bills and lost income, that’s not enough to fully compensate victims of injuries.
+The money spent or lost wasn’t the only consequence of the injury; the victims also experienced a great deal of physical pain and emotional distress lasting for weeks, months, or even longer.
+They deserve to be compensated for that, too.

 Although we can’t turn back the clock and stop that pain and suffering from happening, the team at Joye Law Firm works hard to make sure that our clients are compensated for everything their injuries put them through.